palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/medium/2024-11-11-geminocks-translating-my-hugo-site/index.md

 To run geminocks I had to put together a few pieces:

 1. A bunch of DRY articles I want to throw to `N` blogs and translate to `M` languages.
 2. A solid prompt to do this.
+See below
 3. A solid language to do this (of course, Ruby)
+4. A [caching](https://github.com/palladius/ricc.rocks/tree/main/gemini/.cache) mechanism.
+You don't want to call Gemini for N articles for L languages and have NxLx1000 token at every commit.
-4. A solid testing system to make sure if the results make sense.
+5. A solid testing system to make sure if the results make sense.
 I chose Promptfoo to test my prompts and I check with hugo if I can rebuild the site locally.

 ## Testing the script